Attitude with Attitude

 Most people’s psoas muscles are tight along with some weakness in the hamstrings.
 This makes extending and lifting the leg to the back difficult and ballet students tend to compensate this predicament by prematurely tilting the pelvis forward, often without engaging the abdominal muscles and thereby “breaking” the part of the back where it is the most vulnerable, resulting in unwanted compression of the lumbar (lower) spine.
 This can lead to chronic lower back pain and possibly injury.

 How to do it better?

 Although your pelvis is allowed to tilt forward to some degree once your leg reached its maximum height, it is crucial to engage your abdomen and to keep your upper back and chest must upright.
-A well-trained core and mobility of the back is necessary to be able to do so.
+A well-trained core and mobility of the back are necessary to be able to do so.

 Eric Franklin describes the image of an arabesque position in his book Dance Imagery for Technique and Performance like this: “Think of the arabesque shape being supported by a hammock.
-Let the hammock create a perfect arc that extends into space." (fig. 4)
+Let the hammock create a perfect arc that extends into space."

 We could discuss many more relevant aspects, e.g. gravity and balance, the importance of the arms and shoulders, the role of eyes and the right mindset etc. but this would stretch the limits of this newsletter and maybe of your patience too.

 The purpose of this article is to invite you to approach these beautiful yet challenging poses from perhaps a new angle and also to hint at what we are going to work on at the Arabesques and Attitudes Mini-Workshops on 13th June and 29th August.

 If there is anything you do not understand or are confused about, do let me know.
 I will try my best to clarify and fill in the gaps.